v-pun215/HardwareTester/README.md

 1. Click the triangle on each side (corresponding to speaker driver).
 Eg. the left triangle will play sound in the left audio driver.
 Useful for checking if you have stereo sound.
 > Checking your GPU
 1. When loaded, the page shows information about your GPU.
+> Testing your Controller
+1. Plug in a controller, and press a button.

+# Updates
+1. Update 1: Controller Tester!
+   - Added Controller Testing capability, and an easter egg! (can u find it?)

 # Screenshots
 1. Home Page